 The Appalachian Trail at Dicks Creek Gap

 The trail crosses through Cowart Gap at 1.75 miles, passing campsites before beginning a considerable, unwavering climb.
-The trail reaches Buzzard Knob at 3 miles after passing a small rock outcrop on the trail’s right side, rolling elevation through dense groves of rhododendron.
-The hike reaches Plum Orchard Gap at 4.35 miles.
+The trail reaches Buzzard Knob at 3 miles after passing a small rock outcrop on the trail’s right side.
+Rolling elevation through dense groves of rhododendron, the hike reaches Plum Orchard Gap at 4.35 miles.

 Numerous campsites speckle the grounds at Plum Orchard Gap, offering a great midpoint camping spot before reaching the state line.